cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 However, running this program takes upwards of 4 minutes to complete with 6 cores.
 We can use numba to speed up the program execution time.

+Additionally, we can run this program on multiple hosts.
+For instance, you can use a machinefile or rankfile to execute the program on a PI cluster.

 ### Numba

 Numba, an open-source JIT (just in time) compiler, is a Python module